rsdoiel/antenna/planet.md

 ---

-## Community 'raw with grief' as girl dies in Donegal crash
+## 'Dark cloud' in Donegal as mother, daughter die in crash

 date: 2025-07-03, from: RTÉ News

-A community in Co Donegal is said to be "raw with grief" after a seven-year-old girl died and three other people, including a two-year-old girl, were seriously injured in a road crash yesterday evening.
+The mother of a six-year-old girl who was killed in a road collision in Co Donegal yesterday evening, has also died in hospital this evening.

 <br>